Beamish Museum: Chemist and photographer

 Presented as W Smith's Chemist and JR & D Edis Photographers, a two-storey building housing both a chemist and photographers shops under one roof opened on 7 May 2016 and represents the growing popularity of photography in the era, with shops often growing out of or alongside chemists, who had the necessary supplies for developing photographs.
 The chemist features a dispensary, and equipment from various shops including John Walker, inventor of the friction match.
 The photographers features a studio, where visitors can dress in period costume and have a photograph taken.
 The corner building is based on a real building on Elvet Bridge in Durham City, opposite the Durham Marriot Hotel (the Royal County), although the second storey is not part of the display.
-The chemist also sells aerated water (an early form of carbonated soft drinks) to visitors, sold in marble-stopper sealed Codd bottles (although made to a modern design to prevent the safety issue that saw the original bottles banned).
+The chemist also sells aerated water (an early form of carbonated soft drinks) to visitors, sold in marble-stopper sealed Codd bottles (although made to a modern design to prevent the safety issue that saw the original bottles banned: children were smashing the bottles to retrieve the glass marble).
 Aerated waters grew in popularity in the era, due to the need for a safe alternative to water, and the temperance movement - being sold in chemists due to the perception they were healthy in the same way mineral waters were.

 Costing around £600,000 and begun on 18 August 2014, the building's brickwork and timber was built by the museum's own staff and apprentices, using Georgian bricks salvaged from demolition works to widen the A1.
 Unlike previous buildings built on the site, the museum had to replicate rather than relocate this one due to the fact that fewer buildings are being demolished compared to the 1970s, and in any case it was deemed unlikely one could be found to fit the curved shape of the plot.
 The studio is named after a real business run by John Reed Edis and his daughter Daisy.
 Mr Edis, originally at 27 Sherburn Road, Durham, in 1895, then 52 Saddler Street from 1897.
 The museum collection features several photographs, signs and equipment from the Edis studio.
 The name for the chemist is a reference to the business run by William Smith, who relocated to Silver Street, near the original building, in 1902.
 According to records, the original Edis company had been supplied by chemicals from the original (and still extant) Smith business.